pulumi/docs/content/blog/vscode-devcontainers/index.md

 ### Use an .env file

-Another alternative is to use a devcontainer.env file which contains your credentials.
+Another alternative is to use a devcontainer.env file, which contains your credentials.

-1. Create a file with your crendential.
+1. Create a file with your crendentials.

     ```
     AWS_ACCESS_KEY_ID=AKIAI44QH8DHBEXAMPLE